pmadinga/tshimolong/README.md

 react-router-dom handles our DOM bindings - in english, it handle our page routing😉

-`npm install react-bootstrap bootstrap@5.1.3`
+`$ npm install react-bootstrap bootstrap@5.1.3`

 react-bootstrap offers out of the box styling.
-I intend to make Tshimolong Survey to be responsive and bootstap offers a great grid design.
+I intend to make Tshimolong Survey to be responsive and bootstap offers a great layout design.
 Otherwise all of the styling will be overidden